Skip to main content

 Upcoming features

-Some future development goals for Mink are extended annotation settings, sharing and publishing, and workflows for other types of language data, such as lexicons.
+Some future development goals for Mink are extended annotation settings, publishing, and workflows for other types of language data, such as lexicons.